cwoodruff/NextGenASPNET7WebAPI/README.md

 # NextGenASPNET7WebAPI
-Starting with a clean repo building an ASP.NET 7 Web API with updated practices.
+Starting with a clean repo building an ASP.NET 7 with updated practices.
 This will contain the following endpoint projects: